 First, you must establish that the other driver owed you a duty of care.
 While driving, a driver has a duty to drive responsibly to keep others on the road safe.
 If someone drives recklessly or irresponsibly, they have breached this duty owed to you, satisfying the second element.

 If the breach results in an accident, it satisfies the third element.
-If your accident resulted in injuries or damage, the fourth element is satisfied.
+If your accident resulted in injuries or damages, the fourth element is satisfied.

 Can a Lawyer Help After My Accident?